 - Let’s say, I want to see the first three weeks in June.
 I just click on the first week and drag it down to highlight the other weeks.
 It just shows me the selected period, but it doesn’t even have to be consecutive days.

 - You can also just pick selected days.
 Let’s say I’m interested in June 9th, then hold down control and select the other days that you’re interested in.
-I’m going to pick June 16th, 23rd and 25th and now I get these side by side.
+I’m going to pick June 16th, 23rd and 25th.

 View multiple calendars